Lightstreamer/Lightstreamer-example-StockList-client-silverlight/README.md

 ## Lightstreamer Compatibility Notes

 * Compatible with Lightstreamer Silverlight Client Library version 1.4 or newer.
-* For Lightstreamer Allegro (+ Silverlight Client API support), Presto, Vivace.
+* Ensure that Silverlight Client API is supported by Lightstreamer Server license configuration.